MicrosoftDocs/appcenter-docs/docs/sdk/data/ios.md

 ### Advanced offline scenarios

-`setRemoteOperationDelegate` method allows to be notified of a pending operation being executed when a client device goes from offline to online.
-An example of the usage would be the following code snippets.
+The `setRemoteOperationDelegate` method allows the client to be notified of a pending operation being executed when the client device goes from offline to online.
+An example of the usage would be the following code snippets:

 In the header file: